hirehike/hirehike/README.md

 * We **Print Business Materials like Rubber Stamps, Office Seals, Identity Cards (I'd Cards), Visiting Cards, T-Shirts, Calendars, Notepads, Mugs, Pens, and more.**

-check out more information at https://www.hirehike.com or https://hirehike.github.io/en-US/
+check out more information at https://www.hirehike.com

 ### Follow us on